Samuel de Medina

 Rabbi Samuel ben Moses de Medina (abbreviated RaShDaM, רשד"ם or Maharashdam; 1505 – October 12, 1589), was a Talmudist and author from Thessaloniki.
-He was principal of the Talmudic college of that city, which produced a great number of prominent scholars during the 16th and 17th centuries.
+He was principal of the Talmudic academy of that city, which produced a great number of prominent scholars during the 16th and 17th centuries.
 His teachers were the noted Talmudists Joseph Taitazak and Levi Ibn Chaviv, and among his schoolmates were Isaac Adarbi, Joseph ibn Leb, and Moses Almosnino.
-While on a mission to Constantinople he met the noted grammarian Menahem Lonzano, who studied under him for some time and who therefore speaks of him as his teacher (David Conforte, Kore ha-Dorot, ed.
-Cassel, p.
-44a).
+While on a mission to Constantinople he met the noted grammarian Menahem Lonzano, who studied under him for some time and who therefore speaks of him as his teacher.

 Among Samuel's many disciples who attained prominence were Abraham de Boton, Joseph ibn Ezra and Ḥayyim Shabbethai.
 He had a controversy with Joseph Karo and other rabbis at Safed, against whom he wrote a polemical letter (Ketav Tochachah).
 He died at Salonica.
 A grandson of his was Samuel Hayyun, author of Bene Shemuel, novellae and responsa (Salonica, c.
 1613).